Marie-Pierre Fayant Assistant Professor at Paris Descartes University

 My research deals with social cognition and self-regulation.

-In one line of reserach, I study threatening situations like social comparisons with better-off (Muller & Fayant, 2010) or ostracism (Fayant, Muller, Hartgerink, & Lantian, 2014).
-I am especially interested by the attentional consequences of such threat (see Muller & Fayant, 2010).
+In a second line of research, I examine self-regulation to threatening situations like social comparisons with better-off (Muller & Fayant, 2010; see also Le Lec, Alexopoulos, Boulu-Reshef, Fayant, Zenasni, Lubart, & Jacquemet, 2017) or ostracism (Fayant, Muller, Hartgerink, & Lantian, 2014).

 Théodore Alexopoulos (Univesity Paris Descartes)

 Dominique Muller (University Grenoble Alpes)

 Norbert Schwarz (USC Dornsife Mind and Society Center)